 Beyond the classroom

-Getting outside your culture: Guaranteed study abroad.
-All Pace Honors students are guaranteed the opportunity to study abroad for an academic year, a semester or a short-term tour led by a member of the Pace Honors faculty.
+All Pace Honors students are strongly encouraged to study abroad for an academic year, a semester or a short-term tour led by a member of the Pace Honors faculty.
 Immersion in another culture is a deliberate mind-opener and a challenge to see the world from different perspectives.
 Pace's study abroad is seminal to finding your place as a global citizen in a world economy.
-Pace tuition covers most of these experiences, with all merit scholarships and Federal aid intact.
+All Honor students can apply for a $1000 grant toward a study abroad experience.